 If your target customer expects a soft, winter hoodie, fleece often wins.
 If your customer wants a more versatile, all-season piece, French terry may be the better choice.

-Weight and drape
+Weight and Drape

 Both fabrics come in different GSM ranges, but fleece is more often used in heavier constructions.
 French terry can range from relatively light to quite substantial, but it usually feels less bulky than equivalent fleece.